anzwdev/al-code-outline/README.md

 ]
 ```

-There are also some additional code actions available for warnings and errors reported by CodeCop code analyzer:
+There are also some additional code actions available for warnings and errors reported by CodeCop code analyzer.
+Because of performance reasons, there are disabled by default and can be enabled by changing "alOutline.enableCodeCopFixes" setting to true:
  - remove variable for diagnostics AA0137,
  - add CopyStr for diagnostics AA0139